On the Net

 What can you do if you have a concrete suspicion?

-A careful medical examination and diagnosis as well as the securing of evidence is the basis for the detection of such a case.
-Are you still unsure whether you want to press charges?
-Anonymous forensics can be an option here.
-Anonymous forensics is generally available in all cities, usually attached to women's clinics, and helps to secure all evidence of sexualised violence for possible later reporting.
-You don't need to be afraid, you decide how comprehensively you want to be examined.
-By anonymising the evidence, you have enough time to decide whether you want to press charges.
-At the same time, get support and guidance to help you come to terms with what you have experienced.
-Counselling centres can help you with this.
-The violence against women helpline is available 365 days a year on 116 016.
+Are you still unsure whether you want to report it?
+Confidential evidence collection may be an option here.
+Confidential evidence collection is usually available in all cities, mostly attached to women's clinics, and helps to secure all evidence of sexual violence for possible later reporting.
+You don't need to be afraid; you decide how comprehensive you want the examination to be.
+The anonymisation of the evidence gives you enough time to decide whether you want to report the crime.
+At the same time, get support and guidance to help you process what you have experienced.
+Counselling centres can help you with this, e.g.: